-Aprt from the Characters in Flight balloon mentioned above, the main entertainment options at Downtown Disney include…
+Aprt from the Characters in Flight balloon mentioned above, the main entertainment options at Disney Springs include…

-Splitsville Luxury Lanes – a new bowling and dining experience
+Splitsville Luxury Lanes – a bowling and dining experience

 House of Blues – A busy concert venue

-There are lots of shops at Downtown Disney, but most of them only sell Disney merchandise.
+There are lots of shops at Disney Springs, but most of them only sell Disney merchandise.
 The exceptions include the Harley Davidson store, Arribas Brothers (which sells crafts) and Something Silver.

-Most stores and experiences at Downtown Disney opearte from 9.30am to 11pm or midnight.
+Most stores and experiences at Disney Springs operate from 9.30am to 11pm or midnight.
 If you want to go to the nearby Disney parks, see the various ticket options with latest prices here.
 Also, see our pages on the other Disney Attractions in Orlando…

 Disney’s Magic Kingdom